 In all other cases you will receive a UB amounting to 70% of the insured salary.

-If you have child maintenance obligations you are in principle entitled to child and education allowances.
+If you have dependent children aged under 25, you are in principle entitled to child and education allowances.
 The level of the allowances is set by the family allowance laws of the respective canton.

-The statutory social insurance contributions3 and, in the case of foreign nationals, any withholding tax that may apply, are to be deducted from the unemployment benefit4.
+The statutory social insurance contributions3 and, in the case of foreign nationals, any withholding tax that may apply, are to be deducted from the unemployment benefit.

 Daily allowance for those who are exempt from contributions

-If you are exempt from complying with the contribution period you are entitled to 90 days’ daily allowance.
-Your daily allowance is 80% of your flat-rate amount, which will be CHF 153, 127, 102 or 40 per day depending on the level of qualification and age.
-These amounts will be reduced by half if the reason why you are exempt from the contribution period is school education, retraining in a new field, further training or on completing an apprenticeship, and you are less than 25 years of age, and you do not have any child maintenance obligations.
+If you’re exempt from complying with the qualifying period for contributions (see Question 2 ‘Insufficient qualifying period’), your daily allowance is 80% of your flat-rate amount, which will be CHF 153, 127, 102 or 40 per day depending on your level of qualification and age.
+These amounts will be reduced by half if the reason why you are exempt from the contribution period is being in education, retraining, further training or on completing an apprenticeship, and you are under 25 and don’t have any dependent children.

 1The number of working days in a month varies from 20 to 23; the average is 21.7 days.

 3Social insurance contributions: Contributions to the statutory pension schemes OASI/DI/LoE(OASI = old age and survivors insurance, DI = disability insurance, LoE = loss-of-earnings compensation), the obligatory non-occupational accident insurance, and to the occupational pension.
 This is to prevent gaps in the contributions and insurance.
-Your UIF will arrange what is required.
-One should note that the OPA contributions cover the risk of disability and death, but not old-age/retirement.
-You will find more information about occupational pensions in the “Occupational pensions for unemployed people” (no. 716.201) information service.
+Your unemployment insurance fund will arrange what is required.
+Please note that the OPA contributions cover the risk of disability and death, but not old-age/retirement.
+You’ll find more information about occupational pensions in the Info Service.

-The Unemployment Insurance Act (UIA) basically stipulates a qualifying period with a maximum period for drawing an allowance of two years.
-The reference date for the start of this qualifying period is the first day on which you meet all the requirements for an entitlement.
+The Unemployment Insurance Act (UIA) stipulates a maximum period for drawing an allowance of 2 years.
+The reference date for the start of this qualifying period is the first day on which you meet all eligibility requirements (see Question 2).

 The unemployment insurance fund (UIF) usually pays the daily allowance for each month in the course of the following month.
-You will receive a written statement.
-To ensure a prompt payment of the daily allowance it is important that you submit all the required documents to the UIF as soon as possible.
+You’ll receive a written statement.
+To ensure prompt payment of the daily allowance, it is important that you submit all the required documents to the unemployment insurance fund as soon as possible (see Question 3).

-- you improve your income because the interim income combined with the compensation payment from the UI is always higher than the UB;
+- you improve your income as the temporary earnings plus the compensation payment from the UI is always higher than the UB;

-- offers you the chance to gain more professional experience and to make interesting contacts; what is more, it is easier to find a new job from an existing position of employment.
+- you get the chance to gain more professional experience and to make interesting contacts.
+In addition, it’s easier to find a new job when you’re already in work;

 - become unemployed through your own fault;

-- do not make sufficient efforts of your own to find a reasonable job;
+- do not make sufficient efforts to find a reasonable job;

-- do not obey the monitoring requirements / directives of the RAV, in particular by not accepting reasonable allocated work, or by not attending or cutting short a labour market measure for no good reason, or you impair the measure or make it impossible;
+- do not comply with the monitoring requirements/directives of the RAV, in particular by not accepting reasonable allocated work, by not attending or cutting short a labour market measure for no good reason, or by undermining the effectiveness of the measure or making it impossible;

 - fail to comply with your obligations to report and provide information;

-The suspension lasts for 1 to 60 days depending on the degree of culpability.
-Only the days on which you satisfy all the conditions for the claim are counted as days of suspension.
+The suspension lasts for 1 to 60 days depending on the degree of fault.
+Only the days on which you satisfy all the eligibility requirements are counted as days of suspension (see Question 2).
 If the entitlement is suspended repeatedly, a longer period of suspension will be set.

-The first daily allowance payment is only paid out after the waiting period days, similar to a “deductible”.
-Only the days on which you satisfy all the conditions for the claim are counted as waiting period days.
+The first daily allowance payment is only paid out after the waiting period days, similar to a deductible.
+Only the days on which you satisfy all the eligibility requirements are counted as waiting period days (see Question 2).

-In principle the entitlement to unemployment benefit starts after a standard waiting period of five days of monitored unemployment.
+In principle the entitlement to unemployment benefit starts after a standard waiting period of 5 days of monitored unemployment.

 In certain cases it may be necessary to observe the following special waiting period days in addition to the standard ones:

-- One day, if you were engaged in a seasonal job or work in a profession where frequently changing or short-term contracts are common, before your time of unemployment;
+- 1 day, if you were working in a seasonal job or in a profession where frequently changing or short-term contracts are common, before your time of unemployment;

-- Five days, if you are specifically exempt from the contribution period due to a protracted illness, pregnancy, an accident, the disability or death of a spouse, separation, divorce, a stay in a Swiss psychiatric hospital, or returning from a working visit abroad;
+- 5 days, if you’re specifically exempt from the contribution period due to a long-term illness, maternity, an accident, the disability or death of a spouse, separation, divorce, a stay in a Swiss psychiatric hospital, or returning from a working visit abroad (see Question 2 ‘Insufficient qualifying period for contributions’);

-- 120 days, if you are exempt from observing the contribution period due to school education, retraining in a new field, or further training, either alone or in combination with another ground for exemption.
+- 120 days, if you are exempt from observing the contribution period due to education, retraining, or further training.

-You cannot carry forward any monitoring-free days that you do not use before the qualifying period ends, to a subsequent qualifying period.
-The monitoring-free days that are not used cannot be paid out in the form of cash, neither when changing the qualifying period nor when starting employment.
+You can’t carry forward any monitoring-free days that you don’t use before the qualifying period ends to a subsequent qualifying period.
+The monitoring-free days that are not used can’t be paid out in the form of cash, either when changing the qualifying period or when starting employment.

-You must report your incapacity to work due to illness, accident or pregnancy to the RAV within one week.
+You must report your incapacity to work due to illness, accident or pregnancy to the RAV from the 4th day by presenting a medical certificate, and this must be done within 1 week.

-In the event of incapacity to work due to illness or pregnancy you are only entitled to unemployment benefits for the first 30 days of your incapacity to work.
-The daily sickness allowance is limited to 44 days within the qualifying period for drawing benefits.
+In the event of incapacity to work due to illness or pregnancy, you’re only entitled to unemployment benefits for the first 30 days of your incapacity to work.
+The daily sickness allowance is limited to 44 days within the reference period for benefit entitlement.

 You must report maternity, paternity or care leave to your RAV in good time.

-You are not entitled to unemployment benefit during maternity, paternity or care leave.
-You do not have to fulfil any obligations with regard to the unemployment insurance during this period either.
+You’re not entitled to unemployment benefit during maternity, paternity or care leave.
+You don’t have to fulfil any obligations with regard to the unemployment insurance during this period either.

 Compensation during maternity, paternity or care leave is governed by the Loss of Earnings Compensation Act (LECA).
-Contact your OASI compensation office for more information (see also leaflets from the OASI/DI information centre:
+Contact your OASI compensation office for more information (see also leaflets from the OASI/DI information centre, p.23).

-Every ruling will include a note about the legal means of appeal, stating what you need to do when you do not agree with the ruling.
-In principle the appeal process is free of charge.
+Every decision will include a note about the legal means of appeal, stating what you need to do if you don’t agree with it.
+In principle the appeals process is free of charge.

-The daily allowance statement is not a ruling, so you cannot contest it directly.
-If you do not agree with such a statement, you have to request a contestable ruling within 90 days from the time when you received it.
+You can’t contest a daily allowance statement directly.
+If you don’t agree with a statement, you have to request a formal decision subject to appeal within 90 days from the time when you received it.
+You should state which point it is that you don’t agree with.

-In any case we certainly recommend that you always first arrange for a consultation with the instance issuing the ruling before you submit a written appeal.
+In any case we recommend that you first arrange for a consultation with the instance issuing the decision before you submit a written appeal.

 Other legal questions and competent instances